FactoryXCode/MfPack/MfPack/Samples/MfPlayer X2/Docs/MfPlayer_X2_Architecture_and_Chromecast.md

 This order prevents a worker from writing into a released buffer.

-`FailCastAttempt` also handles `S_FALSE` specially.
-Although `S_FALSE` is numerically a successful HRESULT, it means the requested Cast operation did not complete and is converted to a timeout-style failure.
+`FailCastAttempt` also handles `S\_FALSE` specially.
+Although `S\_FALSE` is numerically a successful HRESULT, it means the requested Cast operation did not complete and is converted to a timeout-style failure.

----
+\---

-## 14. Detailed guide to the `ChromeCast` directory
+## 14\.
+Detailed guide to the `ChromeCast` directory

 ## 14.1 `MfCastTypes.pas`